+Guiding Questions

-Tasks Installation Activities Action Needed By who?
-By when?
-1a.
-Identify need for merging teams with similar goals Use Aligning Teaming Structures: Working Smarter Not Harder worksheet to identify all teams and details Review data on Working Smarter matrix and use guiding questions below to develop an action plan for eliminating or modifying teams as needed Guiding Questions 1 10 What teams exist at your so What are their roles and res Who are the staff who served How often does the team m Does the team use data? boob me team abe aata. tudent needs in a timely fashion? ilar goals?
-Are there teams with goals that do o not align to current mission? • Do we use same or differen data is used for decision making and monito ring outcomes? o address social-emotional-behavioral and acade emic needs of our • Is there any duplication or overlap?
-What communication loops and /or progress monitoring exists among a ll of these support personnel?
+- What teams exist at your school? - What are their roles and responsibilities? - · Who are the staff who serve on the teams? - · How often does the team meet? - · Does the team use data? - Does the team respond to student needs in a timely fashion? - Do we have teams with similar goals?
+Are there teams with goals that do not align to current mission? - · Do we use same or different set of rules and processes? - Is the team effective?
+What data is used for decision making and monitoring outcomes? - How would our teams work more effectively if we had one set of teams to address social-emotional-behavioral and academic needs of our students? - Is there any duplication or overlap? - What communication loops and /or progress monitoring exists among all of these support personnel?